corticalstack/corticalstack.github.io/_posts/2019-12-10-skfuzzy-python-package.md

 title: Skfuzzy
 subtitle: Python Package For Fuzzy Logic
 cover-img: /assets/img/forest_path.jpg
-tags: [fuzzy logic, skfuzzy, Python]
+tags: [fuzzy logic, Skfuzzy, Python, breast cancer, classification]
 ---
 Fuzzy logic is a concept first introduced by Zadeh in 1965 to model logical reasoning with a level of vagueness.
 I wanted to develop a Fuzzy Inference System (FIS) to classify breast cancer tumours.

-Why use fuzzy logic and not some trendy, state-of-the-art approach like neural networks?
-Because conclusions reached through use of fuzzy logic can be easily understood and interpreted by a medical practitioner, which provides a far more "**explainable A.I.**" solution.
+Why use fuzzy logic and not some trendy, "*state-of-the-art*" approach like neural networks?
+Because conclusions reached through use of fuzzy logic can be easily understood and interpreted by a medical practitioner, which provides a far more "**explainable A.I.**" solution than black box neural nets for example.

 Furthermore, the problem domain of determining any presence of a single disease may manifest itself quite differently depending on the patient, and with different intensities.
 A single symptom may correspond to different diseases.
 On the